Hunting Zimbabwe

 Authentic and challenging African hunting in the wild Southern African country of Zimbabwe.

 Zimbabwe's wilderness areas are still quite untamed and thus very exciting to hunt.
 The concession we use is unfenced, with many animals roaming in and out of the area as they please.
 This means that oftentimes an animal will appear at the opportune moment, adding an extra trophy to your repertoire.
+Zimbabwe hunts are arranged on special request and should be booked at least 18 months in advance.

 Hunting Zimbabwe's vast game reserves and concessions can be a challenge for even the most experienced hunter.
 Hunting areas are typically one of three different types; governmental, tribal, and private, all of which have their own unique rules.
 Most of these areas encompass thousands of acres and are non-fenced and open.
 Hunting areas are mostly mopane forest and dry, grassy savanna.
 Hunting Zimbabwe is accomplished primarily on foot - however, the terrain is not especially rugged and therefore not very physically demanding.

-While Zimbabwe has suffered some difficult times recently, the country is on the mend and you can come to hunt Zimbabwe with the confidence that the sport hunting and safari industry has remained strong even during the hard times.
+While Zimbabwe has suffered some difficult times recently, the country is on the mend, and you can come to hunt Zimbabwe with the confidence that the sport hunting and safari industry has remained strong even during the hard times.

-ASH Adventures can provide quality hunting safaris in Zimbabwe.
+AS Hunting Adventures can provide quality hunting safaris in Zimbabwe.
 A client can expect the same top-notch service, accommodation, and attention to detail that has become our hallmark in South Africa.
 If hunting Zimbabwe is at the top of your menu, a full and detailed quotation is yours for the asking.

 Zimbabwe Hunting Camps